 Prevenar 20 contains 20 pneumococcal capsular polysaccharides all conjugated to CRM197 carrier protein, which modifies the immune response to the polysaccharide from a T-cell independent response to a T-cell dependent response.
-The T-cell dependent response leads to a higher antibody response, and induces antibodies that enhance opsonisation, phagocytosis and killing of pneumococci to protect against pneumococcal disease, as well as generation of memory B-cells, allowing for an anamnestic (booster) response on re-exposure to the bacterium.
+The T-cell dependent response leads to an enhanced antibody response and induced functional antibodies (associated with opsonisation, phagocytosis and killing of pneumococci) to protect against pneumococcal disease, as well as the generation of memory B cells, allowing for an anamnestic (booster) response on re-exposure to the bacterium.